go-gadgets/eventsourcing/README.md

 - Pluggable event-store engines:
   - MongoDB
   - In-Memory
   - Middleware support
 	  - Ability to mutate store/load operations with custom functions for any store
-  - Included middleware:
     - Snapshotting (MongoDB, In-Memory)
     - Logging (with Logrus)
 - Quick-Start helper types:
   - The AggregateBase type allows for fast creation of aggregates and uses reflection in order to wire-up event replay methods.
 - Simple structure annotations: